Benefits of

 A 6.6kW system typically costs between $5,000 – $8,000 depending on several factors, including the quality of the components.

-If you want to avoid any upfront costs but still enjoy all the benefits of solar, you can enter a payment plan.
-Our Solar Loan Calculator will help you understand your monthly repayments and total interest cost.
+It is possible to avoid any upfront costs but still enjoy all the benefits of solar, by financing your system purchase.
+Our Solar loan calculator will help you understand your monthly repayments and total interest cost.

 2. Solar panels do not work equally well on every roof

-Solar power potential is largely determined by the direction, angle, and orientation of the panels.
+Solar energy output is largely determined by the direction, angle, and orientation of the panels.

 In Australia, rooftops that face north perform the best.
-For optimised results, the roof pitch of your property should be equal to the latitude angle of your location, with the panels mounted at this same angle.
+A roof pitch equal to the latitude angle of your location will yield the best results.

 3. Solar panels rely on sunshine